-Grasp the v-bar and slide your bottom backward until your knees are almost straight.
-You torso should be leaning forward and your arms should be fully extended.
+Grasp the double-row bar and slide your bottom backward until your knees are almost straight.
+You torso should be leaning forward and your arms and shoulders should be stretching forward.

-Exhale as you slowly lean backward, straighten your back, and pull the v-bar to your abdomen.
+Exhale as you slowly lean backward, straighten your back, and pull the v-bar to your abdomen, keeping your elbows close to your body.
 Pull your shoulders back and stick out your chest at the top of the movement.

-Inhale as you slowly lean forward and return the v-bar to the starting position, with your arms fully extended and your lower back bent forward.
+Inhale as you slowly lean forward and return the double-row bar to the starting position, with your arms and shoulders stretching forward and your lower back bent forward.

 Repeat for the recommended number of repetitions.